cacophony-wj/LeS/README.md

 **Clean Skyrim**

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the Skyrim Special Edition folder in Documents/My Games/.
-If you have download throttles or caps, or just don't want to wait, you can also use <a href="https://www.nexusmods.com/skyrimspecialedition/mods/30133">Skyrim Shredder</a> by trawz to clean your installation.
+If you have download throttles or caps, or just don't want to wait, you can also use [Skyrim Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) by trawz to clean your installation.

 **Start Skyrim**